MicrosoftDocs/machine-learning-server-docs/microsoft-r/index.md

 Microsoft R Open delivers [performance boosts](https://mran.microsoft.com/documents/rro/multithread/#mt-bench), in comparison to the standard R distribution, since R Open leverages high-performance, multi-threaded math libraries.

 On its own, Microsoft R Open provides limited performance and scalability in comparison to Microsoft R Server and Microsoft R Client Editions.
 Specifically, none of the ScaleR functions and packages included with Microsoft R Server and Microsoft R Client are available in standalone Microsoft R Open.
 Also, data that can be processed is limited to the data that can fit in server memory unless connected with Microsoft R Server.
 Since Microsoft R Server and Microsoft R Client each connect to a custom version of Microsoft R Open, all of the amazing third-party packages available for that version of R should also work when you are in Microsoft R Server and Microsoft R Client.

+Visit the [MRAN Website](https://mran.microsoft.com/) to learn more about Microsoft R Open and download it.

 ##Learn more